Best Online Doctorate in Healthcare Administration 2021

 Healthcare administration professionals can expect significant career opportunities and salary potential.
 The Bureau of Labor Statistics (BLS) reports that medical and health services managers made a median annual salary of $99,730 in 2018.
 The BLS projects an 18% growth rate for the profession between 2018-28.

 Read on to learn more about healthcare administration jobs and salaries and how to earn a Ph.D. in healthcare administration.
-This guide also includes an alphabetical list of the best doctorate in healthcare administration programs.

 What Is an Online Doctorate in Healthcare Administration Degree?